NETWAYS/ansible-collection-elasticstack/docs/getting-started.md

 example playbook installs it.
 Without syslog you will not receive any messages with the default configuration.
 If you do not want that, change the configuration of the beats role.

-The OSS variant without X-Pack features is only available for Elastic Stack `7`.
+`elasticstack_variant: oss` is not available for the whole stack on every release.
+OSS Elasticsearch and Kibana exist only up to Elastic Stack `7`, while OSS Logstash and Beats are available on later releases too.

 ## Variables